ChiappeLab/Erginkaya_et_al_2025/README.md

 ### Step 2: Download large Data

-Large data files are hosted externally in Zenodo and can be downloaded using the provided scripts. or manually from the Zenodo repository and place the contents in repository directory.
+Large data files are hosted externally in Zenodo and can be downloaded using the provided download scripts for linux or windows based systems.
+Users can also download manually from the Zenodo repository and place the contents in the repository directory.

+**Zenodo data repository:**\
 [https://doi.org/10.5281/zenodo.14967806](https://doi.org/10.5281/zenodo.14967806)

 #### 2.1 Linux/macOS